 The Digital Cinema major at NMU

-The School of Art and Design's B.F.A. in Digital Cinema offers you the opportunity to take up to 24 credit hours of digital cinema courses.
-The B.A. and B.S. have a possible 16 hours in digital cinema with the option of a minor.
+The School of Art and Design's B.F.A. in Digital Cinema includes 20 credit hours of digital cinema courses, while the B.A. and B.S. degrees require 16 credit hours, with the option to pursue a minor.

 click to collapse window